nplinden/PostOMC/README.md

 # API Usage

-PostMC revolves around the `DepletionResults` which can be instantiated from a `depletion_results.h5` file:
+PostOMC revolves around the `DepletionResults` class which can be instantiated from a `depletion_results.h5` file:

 ```python
 from postomc import DepletionResults
 res = DepletionResults("path/to/depletion_results.h5")
 ```

-The get the isotopic composition over time simply call the `DepletionResults` like a function, and provide the desired unit as argument:
+To get the isotopic composition over time simply call the `DepletionResults` like a function, and provide the desired unit as argument:

 ```python
 res("g/cm**3")